jackbaty/daily.baty.net-hugo/content/post/2021/2021-12-15-Wednesday.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OT_aDZc3vXY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ["Oh for crying out loud" is right.](https://github.com/scripting/drummerSupport/issues/134) Again and again, we learn the same lesson.
 I can't be near it for too long.

+We're going to an office Christmas party tomorrow.
+Everyone must test negative for COVID-19 using rapid tests within 24 hours prior.
+I'm negative.
+The introvert in me is a little disappointed.

 [//]: # "Exported with love from a post written in Org mode"
 [//]: # "- https://github.com/kaushalmodi/ox-hugo"